Fix Apache on macOS Catalina

 After two days of fruitless searching, I stumbled upon a solution, at least for my issues, and I thought I would share them with the internet, as it were.

-So, for me, the crux of the problem is that starting in Catalina, every program, and I need every program, must be given explicit permission to access or interact with the file system, which includes our old friend Apache.
+So, for me, the crux of the problem is that starting in Catalina, every program, and I mean every program, must be given explicit permission to access or interact with the file system, which includes our old friend Apache.

 After some digging, I was able to find a workable solution, which is as follows.
 First, we need to open up System Preferences and select the Security Privacy option (Figure 1).